stacks-network/docs/_browser/hello-blockstack.md

 If you don't find `npm` in your system, [install it](https://www.npmjs.com/get-npm).

 Finally, make sure you have [created at least one Blockstack ID]({{ site.baseurl }}/browser/ids-introduction.html#create-an-initial-blockstack-id).
-You'll use this ID to interat with the application.
+You'll use this ID to interact with the application.

 ## Use npm to install Yeoman and the Blockstack App Generator